Carina-P/ms3-best-books/test/TESTS.md

 you need at least:
 **Chrome 45, Firefox 38, Edge 12, IE10, iOS 9, Safari 9, Android 4.4 and Opera 30**.
 - **HTML5 semantics and form features** are used, according to [Can I use](https://caniuse.com/?search=HTML5), that requires at least:
-**IE9, Firefox 4, Safari 4 and Android Browser 4.4**. **Opera mini** can not be used.
+**IE9, Firefox 4, Safari 4 and Android Browser 4.4**. **Opera mini** cannot be used.

 ## Some of the bugs
-- Got a warning in console that **link to book cover images** were **not secure**.
+- Got a warning in console that **links to book cover images** were **not secure**.
 The link is retrieved from Google Books and they have links to http instead of https. **Solution** replace "http/" in the string with "/https".
 - **Average grade** for a book must be **recalculated** if user **changes or deletes** an opinion.
 - On smaller devices navbar has a "hamburger menu".
 When user clicks on the "hamburger": menu alternatives are shown.
-If user then clicks on a menu alternatives: the user is directed to choosen place in the site, and menu is "closed/hidden".
-But **when the menu is "closed"**: The **marker ends up further down in page** than expected.
+If user then clicks on a menu alternatives: the user is directed to chosen place in the site, and menu is "closed/hidden".
+However **when the menu is "closed"**: The **marker ends up further down in page** than expected.
 **Solution**: Found JS code on [Stackoverflow](https://stackoverflow.com/questions/4086107/fixed-page-header-overlaps-in-page-anchors) by [Adrian Garner](https://stackoverflow.com/users/573373/adrian-garner) that I modified to scroll to offset top and problem was solved.
 - Same modal is used for Add opinion and Change opinion.
 In the beginning I had modal for adding opinion as "standard" in the HTML-code.
 When user wanted to change opinion, values were put into the modal from JavaScript.
-I realised that if user **leaves modal without submitting** (that is by close-button), the modal is not cleared and when user wants to add another opinion, **values from earlier(wrong values) are shown in the modal**.
+I realized that if user **leaves modal without submitting** (that is by close-button), the modal is not cleared and when user wants to add another opinion, **values from earlier (wrong values) are shown in the modal**.
-**Solution**: **JavaScript** is called **both for add opinion and change opinion to controll what is present in modal**.
+**Solution**: **JavaScript** is called **both for add opinion and change opinion to control what is present in modal**.
 - The search for books, in home page, giving title or author or part of title or authors name, was **case sensitive**.
-Some titles mix lowercase and upppercase letters and makes them **hard to find, if case sensitive**.
+Some titles mix lowercase and uppercase letters and makes them **hard to find, if case sensitive**.
 **Solution**: Using **text index** on collection books which also improves performance.
 - By using the **"Back button"** user could return to login page or sign up page after having logged in.
 User was also able to manage category pages after being logged out.
 This is not supposed to happen.